Zeke the Wonder Dog: Zeke

 The original Zeke was a yellow Labrador owned by Gary Eisenberg, who as a junior at MSU in the mid-1970s competed with Zeke (full name Ezekiel) in the disc-catching national championships held at the Rose Bowl in Pasadena, California.
 Officials in the MSU Athletic Department noticed Gary and Zeke's success and in 1977 invited them to perform during a Spartan football game.
 They did so, and a new tradition was born.

 In 1978, head coach Darryl Rogers was quoted as saying Zeke was the best receiver in the Big Ten.
 He awarded Zeke a football letter, "to this day the only non-human to letter at Michigan State."

 After 1981, Zeke performed on a limited basis before his retirement at the age of ten in 1984.
 He died in 1987.

 Keze

 Keze (pronounced "Kee-zee"), no relation to Zeke, was a chocolate Lab and the runt of her litter; her small size made her a more agile performer than her larger "brother".
 Keze's name, the reversal of Zeke, was the result of "a contest run by the Lansing State Journal that received more than 12,000 entries."
 She performed for a single season in 1981.
-The following year, she was hit by a car and killed.
+The following year, she was hit by a motorist and killed.